-- ESG controller: Some organisations are creating a new functional role called the sustainability CFO or ESG controller to oversee sustainable business information processes, manage sustainable business activities, and produce external ESG reporting.
+- ESG controller: Some organizations are creating a new functional role called the sustainability CFO or ESG controller to oversee sustainable business information processes, manage sustainable business activities, and produce external ESG reporting.

 How the right technology can bring these teams together

-Meaningful sustainable business information comes from both centralised and decentralised data flows.
-For example, human resources may have centralised data regarding personnel and independent contractors using a commercial platform.
-On the other hand, its facilities management may be decentralised without systems to capture relevant sustainability data.
+Meaningful sustainable business information comes from both centralized and decentralized data flows.
+For example, human resources may have centralized data regarding personnel and independent contractors using a commercial platform.
+On the other hand, its facilities management may be decentralized without systems to capture relevant sustainability data.
 That data also needs to be reviewed for completeness, accuracy, relevance, and reliability.

-Organisations need to prioritise the design and implementation of oversight systems and controls around sustainable business activities and information.
-In designing control and oversight activities, understanding the balance of centralised versus decentralised information can provide valuable insights for establishing an effective, integrated oversight plan that reduces risks and helps meet organisational goals.
+Organizations need to prioritize the design and implementation of oversight systems and controls around sustainable business activities and information.
+In designing control and oversight activities, understanding the balance of centralized versus decentralized information can provide valuable insights for establishing an effective, integrated oversight plan that reduces risks and helps meet organizational goals.
 It also highlights the benefits the right technology brings to the equation.

-Technology that enables collaboration across the diverse teams responsible for gathering, summarising, analysing, and reporting sustainability information through multiple financial and non-financial channels to ensure consistency and comparability will play a key role in effective programs.
+Technology that enables collaboration across the diverse teams responsible for gathering, summarizing, analyzing, and reporting sustainability information through multiple financial and non-financial channels to ensure consistency and comparability will play a key role in effective programs.

-There is significant value in having a single source of truth that supports all teams involved with sustainability reporting and at all levels of the organisation.
+There is significant value in having a single source of truth that supports all teams involved with sustainability reporting and at all levels of the organization.

-Leveraging existing technology and modernising your processes by investing in innovative technology solutions can alleviate specific sustainability reporting challenges highlighted by COSO, including:
+Leveraging existing technology and modernizing your processes by investing in innovative technology solutions can alleviate specific sustainability reporting challenges highlighted by COSO, including:

 - Communicating responsibilities to employees (and third parties) with clarity and adequate background information (through policies and procedures, contractual language, etc.)